tomdot-dev/smoothies/README.md

 - 125g orange
 - 5oz milk

-Note: It has a light taste, and isn't acidic at all, as one would expect.
+Note: It has a light taste, and isn't sour at all, as one would expect.